CRIMAC-WP4-Machine-learning/CRIMAC-preprocessing/README.md

 This file contains the uncorrected ping_time and distance values for the survey

 <OUTPUT_NAME>_pingdistcorrected.parquet
-This file contains the uncorrected ping_time and distance values for the survey
+This file contains the corrected ping_time and distance values for the survey

 The corrected parquet file contains the 3 following columns "raw_file" ,  "distance" and "ping_time" This correction file is automatically read in step 2